-Excellent- PTI’s performance over May 2020 was 100%.
-PTI met all 65 of the currently defined thresholds.
+Excellent- PTI’s performance over June 2020 was 100%.
+PTI met all 64 of the currently defined thresholds.
 The current list of thresholds is included in PTI’s performance report.

 Metrics That the CSC is Tracking Closely

 Currently, there are no metrics requiring close tracking.

 SLA metrics that are in the process of being changed

+Currently, there are no SLAs in the process of being changed.